-- 1. Except by natural causes, no heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 90 °F (32.2 °C). - 2.
-The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
-Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the waters. - 4.
+- 1. The waters of Puerto Rico must not contain any substance, attributable to the discharge at such concentration which, either alone or as result of synergistic effects with other substances, is toxic or produces undesirable physiological responses in humans, fish, or other fauna or flora. - 2.
+The discharge must not cause the presence of oil sheen in the receiving water body. - 3.
+The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 4.
+Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the waters. - 5.
 Taste and odor-producing substances must not be present in amounts that will interfere with primary contact recreation, or will render any undesirable taste or odor to edible aquatic life.

-C. Monitoring Requirements
+B. Monitoring Requirements

 - 1. Effluent monitoring and analyses must be conducted in accordance with EPA test procedures approved under 40 CFR Part 136, Guidelines Establishing Test Procedures for the Analysis of Pollutants Under the Clean Water Act, as amended.
 For situations where there may be interference, refer to Solutions to Analytical Chemistry Problems with Clean Water Act Methods (EPA 821-R-07-002).
 For effluent analyses, the Permittee must use a Minimum Level (ML) that is lower than the effluent limitations described in Effluent Limitations Table of this permit.
 If all published MLs are higher than the effluent limitations, the Permittee must use the test method procedure with the lowest ML.
 The Permittee must ensure that the laboratory uses a standard calibration where the lowest standard point is equal to or less than the ML.
 Priority pollutant analysis for metals must measure total metal, except as provided under 40 CFR 122.45(c).
 EPA method 1631E must be used for mercury analysis.
 Priority pollutant analysis for benzene, ethylbenzene, toluene and xylene must employ either EPA Method 602 or 624.
-Effluent analysis for xylene must measure total xylene. - 2.
-The regulations at 40 CFR 122.48 require that all NPDES permits specify monitoring and reporting requirements.
+Effluent analysis for xylene must measure total xylene. - The regulations at 40 CFR 122.48 require that all NPDES permits specify monitoring and reporting requirements.
 All monitoring must be in accordance with Standard Condition 10.
 Monitoring and records in Attachment B of this permit. - 3.
 Sampling point for Outfall 001 must be located immediately after the primary flow measuring device of the effluent of the treatment system. - 4.
 The Permittee must develop and implement a quality assurance (QA) plan for laboratory analyses for effluent and/or receiving water monitoring.

-D. Monitoring Locations
+C. Monitoring Locations